toolinbox/iHosts/README.md

   - You can also directly send email to [iToolinbox+ihosts@gmail.com](mailto:iToolinbox+ihosts@gmail.com)
 - In iHosts's menu, click 'More > Rate', you can open iHosts in Mac App Store.
 Then rate iHosts or leave your comments.

-Look forward to your feedbakc.
+Look forward to your feedback.